-- Structures and building envelopes.
-There are presently no residential buildings located on the 5,624 acres of private land proposed for funding.
-One building envelope would be reserved. - Transfer of land.
+- Transfer of land.
 Any transfer of land would be subject to the terms, rights, restrictions, and obligations contained in the lease. - Timber removal.
-Personal use of timber resources, and permission to deal with natural occurrences such as disease would be permitted.
-Selective harvest and removal of conifers to restore sage grouse nesting habitat would also be permitted. - Fencing and road maintenance.
+Personal use of timber resources, and permission to deal with natural occurrences such as disease.
+Selective harvest and removal of conifers to restore sage grouse nesting habitat is permitted. - Fencing and road maintenance.
 Existing fences may be maintained and repaired.
 New fences would be prohibited within 0.6 miles of active sage grouse leks.
 Existing roads may be repaired and maintained. - Renewable energy production for use on the property.
-The Schultz-Gran Prairie Ranches would retain the right to construct solar generation facilities within any building envelope or for purposes of powering water pumps for watering livestock or powering electric fences.
-Any associated distribution lines must be buried whenever feasible. - Residence-based business.
-The Schultz-Gran Prairie Ranches would reserve the right to conduct businesses within their residential dwelling unit or a new structure erected within the reserved building envelope, with the exception of sales or services business involving regular visits to the property by the general public or delivery trucks, or the retail sale of goods produced on the property. - Guest ranching business.
-The Schultz-Gran Prairie Ranches would retain the right to use the property, or lease the property to a third party, for a commercial guest ranching business, consistent with sage grouse conservation and the purposes of the Stewardship Act.
+The Burgess Ranch would retain the right to construct solar generation facilities within any building envelope or for purposes of powering water pumps for watering livestock or powering electric fences.
+Any associated distribution facilities must be buried whenever feasible. - Residence-based business.
+The Burgess Ranch would reserve the right to conduct businesses within their residential dwelling unit or a new structure erected within a reserved building envelop, with the exception of sales or services business involving regular visits to the property by the general public or delivery trucks, or the retail sale of goods produced on the property. - Guest ranching business.
+The Burgess Ranch would retain the right to use the property, or lease the property to a third party, for a commercial guest ranching business, consistent with sage grouse conservation and the purposes of the Stewardship Act.